ethstorage/es-node/GUIDE.md

 - es-node: v0.1.1

 ## Minimum Hardware Requirements

- - CPU with 2+ cores
+ - CPU: at least 4 core 8 threads, otherwise the syncing process will be super long
  - 4GB RAM
+ - Disk:
+    - needs to be NVMe disk to provide full sampling speed
- - 1.2TB **free** storage space for the runtime and sync of one data shard
+    - at least 1.2TB **free** storage space for the runtime and sync of one data shard
  - 8 MBit/sec download Internet service

 ## System Environment